Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <br>

-Following test execution, 3 bugs have been identified and for each a bug report was created:
+Following test execution, 3 bugs have been identified and a bug report was created for each of them:

 ###### Bug Report 1 ######